Connect with us

 The Vanderbilt University Institute of National Security is honored to announce General Dan Caine, the 22nd Chairman of the Joint Chiefs of Staff, will headline the Asness Summit on Modern Conflict and Emerging Threats, April 23–24, 2026, in downtown Nashville, TN.

-As the nation’s highest-ranking military officer and principal military advisor to the President, Secretary of War, and National Security Council, General Caine brings unmatched perspective to this year’s Summit theme: The Shadow of War, The Illusion of Peace: National Security in the Age of Asymmetry.
+As the nation’s highest-ranking military officer and principal military advisor to the President, Secretary of War, and National Security Council, General Caine brings an unmatched perspective to this year’s Summit theme: The Shadow of War, The Illusion of Peace: National Security in the Age of Asymmetry.

 “General Caine brings a rare combination of operational, intelligence, and strategic leadership experience to the Asness Summit,” said Daniel Diermeier, Chancellor of Vanderbilt University.
 “At a moment when we see rapid changes in war fighting and national security, his perspective will be invaluable to the conversations we are convening at Vanderbilt.”